ismael221/OpenStreamify/README.md

 ## Description

-This is a self-hosted movie streaming platform developed in **Spring Boot** for movie and series management and streaming.
+This is a self-hosted video streaming platform developed in **Spring Boot** for video and series management and streaming.
 The application includes features like JWT-based authentication, OAuth2 login, **Spring MVC** for handling HTTP requests, and an access control system based on user permissions.
-Additionally, it supports movie and series streaming using **HLS (HTTP Live Streaming)**, notifications when a new movie or series is added, and a one-time password (OTP) system for secure password recovery.
+Additionally, it supports video and series streaming using **HLS (HTTP Live Streaming)**, notifications when a new video or series is added, and a one-time password (OTP) system for secure password recovery.

 ### Features